aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Move Module

-- A **Move module** defines the rules for updating the global state of the Aptos Blockchain.
+- A **Move module** defines the rules for updating the global state of the Aptos blockchain.
 - In the Aptos protocol, a Move module is a **smart contract**.
 - Each user-submitted transaction includes a transaction script.
 The transaction script invokes procedures of one or more Move modules to update the global state of the blockchain according to the rules.